-The term nuclear family is noted to date back to as early as 1924 and consists of “a father, a mother and their children”.
+The term “nuclear family” dates back to the 1920s and consists of “a father, a mother and their children.”
 Despite the many adaptations to this structure that constitute what makes a family, I still believe that people gravitate to the conventional notion that what constitutes a family is a man, his wife and their children.
 Whether it’s our own family unit, the various social agents we are exposed to or film and TV, we are bombarded with images of what constitutes a family.
 Family structures, however, are starting to change in more ways than one, and the media and TV/Film have been ahead in capturing and reflecting these changes — for example, shows such as ‘Modern Family’ directly challenges this notion in intelligent and humorous way.

-Do you think LGBT (Lesbian, Gay, Bisexual, and Transgender) people need or should have that piece of paper to gain stability?
+Do you think LGBT people need or should have that piece of paper to gain stability?

 I think LGBT should have the same rights that non-LGBT people have, so yes.